yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## archive manager 📁
 Command-line tool for managing or interacting with related tasks.
-* [TUI Archiver](https://www.nexus0.net/pub/sw/tuiarchiver/) [❌ ❌ 🖥️CLI 🖥️TUI] - A TUI/CLI application to list / manage archives.
+* [TUI Archiver](https://www.nexus0.net/pub/sw/tuiarchiver/) [❌ ❌ 🖥️CLI/🖥️TUI] - A TUI/CLI application to list / manage archives.
 Can be used stand-alone and has some features for integrating with TUI file managers

 ## cloud storage 📁
 Command-line tool for managing or interacting with related tasks.